pdonias/image-fetcher/README.md

         "description": "First number used as index (#) in name pattern", "optional": "true"
       },
+      "digits": {
+        "type": "number",
+        "description": "Minimum number of digits for the index (#) in name pattern.
+Smaller numbers will be padded with 0s on the left.", "optional": "true"
+      },
       "cron": {
         "type": "string",
         "description": "The cron pattern that determines the download frequence (delay can be used instead)",